Leptin, also known as the “satiety hormone”, is responsible for keeping your weight stable. Here’s what you need to know if you’re leptin resistant.

 2. Eat More Omega-3 Fatty Acids

 A balanced ratio of omega-3 and omega-6 fatty acids is essential for health.
 Unfortunately, most of us are consuming way too many omega-6s from vegetable oils, processed foods, and factory-farmed meats.
-You can increase your omega-3 fatty acid intake by eating more fish – or take a high-quality fish oil supplement every day.
+You can increase your omega-3 fatty acid intake by eating more fish, like this pan-seared salmon in a garlicky ghee sauce.
+Or, you can take a high-quality fish oil supplement every day.

 3. Avoid Snacking